alex19992020/AD/README.md

 Now I will simulate a failed login by logging in as a user on the client01 VM and typing the wrong password for user jsmith 4 times.
 I will then go back to the event viewer and refresh it and look for event ID 4625, which will be my failed attempts.
 Below I have filtered for event ID 4625 and you can see my failed logon attempts.
 <img width="1017" height="845" alt="image" src="https://github.com/user-attachments/assets/915e8deb-72ea-427c-a5ee-f6424378b260" />

+Why is it important for me to look at the event viewer as a IT/help desk employee?
+Because in real help desk when a user gets locked out, I'll check Event Viewer to see how many failed attempts there were and where they came from.
+If someone's account shows 50 failed attempts from an unknown machine at 3am I'll know that that's a security incident, not just a forgotten password.
+Also, in the image above when I filtered to find the event 4625, it's because in a real environment security logs can have thousands of entries per day.
+Knowing how to filter quickly is an essential skill.
+I'll use this when investigating a specific incident or looking for a pattern.